 An Official Website of the Commonwealth of Kentucky

+The Falconry Permit pertains to the securing and use of birds of prey for hunting.
+If you are interested in becoming a falconer and would like more information, please call 1-800-858-1549 to request an information packet.
 Holders of Kentucky falconry permits must possess a valid annual Kentucky hunting license before taking any raptor from the wild.

 Wildlife may be taken within state hunting seasons and bag limits with any legal hunting raptor, provided the falconer has a valid falconry permit and a valid hunting license.
-Note: falconry hunting is closed during the opening weekend of modern firearms for deer (see season dates).

 Three classes of falconry permits are available: apprentice, general, and master.
 Below is a list of some general differences between the classes.